LI respiratory therapist donates $10,000 for breathing equipment

 Respiratory therapist Shari Hymes has done her part in the fight against COVID-19 — and probably enough to cover the part of few others, too.

+The money purchased a High Velocity Nasal Insufflation (Hi-VNI) system from the New Hampshire medical device company Vapotherm, a product that gives medical staff another option in treating respiratory patients before using a ventilator.

 It’s less invasive than life support — oxygen is delivered through a nasal cannula and a patient can sit and eat while using one — and it carries less risk for airborne transmissions for health care workers, Hymes said.
-The South Fork hospital had begun treating patients with the technology and 58-year-old Hymes suggested the Greenport hospital do the same, but was told funding would be an issue.
+The South Fork hospital had begun treating patients with the technology, and Hymes, 58, suggested the Greenport hospital do the same but was told funding would be an issue.

 “I came in and I said this would be huge.
 I really need to get these to the other hospital I work with," she said.

-She said the equipment itself cost $5,500 while the rest of the money funded a month’s worth of supplies.
+She said the equipment itself cost $5,500, while the rest of the money funded a month’s worth of supplies.
 To pay for it, Hymes took some money out of her latest paycheck, which she said was more than usual after working overtime the past two weeks, and some from savings.
-Hymes, who donates about $1,000 per year to animal charities and to the Southampton hospital, said it’s the largest charitable donation she’s ever made in her life.
+Hymes, who donates about $1,000 per year to animal charities and to the Southampton hospital, said it’s the largest charitable donation she’s ever made.

 “I don’t have kids.
 I’m not sitting here worrying about my kids’ college,” she said.
 “I said, ‘I can do this.’”